Skip to main content

 Volume Constraints

-Services per volume1 (volumes cannot be shared)
+• Services per volume: 1 (volumes cannot be shared between services)

-Replicas with volumes1 (required for data consistency)
+• Replicas with volumes: 1 (required for data consistency)

 Services with volumes must have exactly 1 replica.
 Volumes cannot be shared across multiple instances or services.